The Hessian polynomial and the Jacobian ideal of a reduced hypersurface in $\mathbb{P}^n$: Introduction

 One case where $M(f)$ has been the object of intense investigation is when $V(f)$ is an arrangement of hypersurfaces.
 Of course, in this setting $V(J_f)$ is of codimension two.
 Even the simplest case, where $f$ is a product of distinct linear forms, is highly nontrivial.
 A landmark result is Terao's theorem \cite{Terao} relating the Cohen-Macaulay property of $J_f$ (often referred to as {\em freeness}, because in this case the syzygy module of $J_f$ is free) to the topology of the complement of the arrangement.
 A second case where much is known about $M(f)$ is when the singularities of $V(f)$ are isolated, see \cite{DP}.

 Beyond the cases above, in general little is known about algebraic properties of $M(f)$.
 Our aim in this paper is to investigate one of the fundamental algebro-geometric invariants associated to $M(f)$-the {\em Castelnuovo-Mumford regularity}.
-The formal definition appears below; the importance of regularity is that it measures, in a precise sense, the complexity of the algebra $M(f)$.
+The importance of regularity is that it measures, in a precise sense, the complexity of a finitely generated graded $S$-module $M$; it is determined by the ``shape'' of a minimal free resolution of $M$.
+For us, the module in question will be the Milnor algebra $M(f)$: \begin{definition} Let